joffd/FinanceLib/README.md

 The code will be mainly written in F# (.NET Core) with examples of usage written both in F# and C#.

 ## Updates
-For now the repository remains private as it is still in its very early stage but I hope to release some code here early July 2020!
+For now the repository remains private as it is still in its very early stage but I hope to release some code here early July 2020 and some documentation by late August 2020.